Cosmological Dressing Rules: Overview

 Let us now take a step back and think about how to directly arrive at \eqref{1loopbubble} without having to sum over different diagrams.
 We recall that energy is not conserved in de Sitter space since the metric has non-trivial time dependence.
 We may then naively guess that a physical observable can be obtained by taking a flat space Feynman diagram and dressing it with auxiliary propagators which encode the non-conservation of energy at each vertex: \begin{eqn} & \end{eqn} where $p$ is a one-dimensional variable that encodes the energy of $K^\mu$ as defined below \eqref{1loopbubble}, and we impose energy conservation at the point where the two auxiliary propagators meet.
 At this point, it is not obvious that such a prescription will lead to anything physically sensible, but looking at \eqref{1loopbubble} we see that there is indeed a simple choice of auxiliary propagator which yields something observable, notably

 and the observable in question is precisely the in-in correlator!
 The main point of this paper is to show that this is not an accident of a particular diagram or the conformally coupled $\phi^4$ theory.
-Rather, it is true quite generally that in-in correlators for scalar theories with polynomial interactions can be obtained by dressing flat space Feynman diagrams with simple auxiliary propagators, although the particular form of the propagators is theory-dependent.
+Rather, we find that that in-in correlators for conformally coupled and massless scalar theories with more general polynomial interactions can be obtained by dressing flat space Feynman diagrams with simple auxiliary propagators, although the particular form of the propagators is theory-dependent.
+Note that the auxiliary propagators do not actually describe propagating degrees of freedom, but we nevertheless refer to them in this way because of their resemblance to one-dimensional Feynman propagators.

 As another illustration of this point, let us next consider the tree-level 4-point in-in correlator in the conformally coupled $\phi^3$ theory.
 Using the Schwinger-Keldysh formalism, this was found to be a sum of two terms \cite{Arkani-Hamed:2015bza}: